Entry-Level Firefighter Hiring Process Steps

 Successful applicants may be issued a conditional offer of employment at this stage with a tentative start date to begin a recruit class at the Academy

-STEP 11: Pre-Employment Medical Examination & Uniform Fitting
+STEP 11: Psychological Evaluation, Pre-Employment Medical Examination, and Uniform Fitting

 The CFD follows the National Fire Protection Association (NFPA) 1582 medical guidelines.